Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 > **Document Hierarchy:** This document is provided for guidance only.
-In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` controls for free use.
+In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations.

 ## Licensing & Access Requests